mapi68/dnscrypt-proxy-pihole/README.md

 * [Check](#check)

 ## Overview
 **Preconfigured deb package for every Raspberry Pi and Pi-hole, optimized for Raspberry Pi OS 11 (bullseye) and 12 (bookworm) armhf (32bit).
-Elevate your experience with top-tier DNSCrypt, DNS-over-HTTPS, and No-Log servers, all seamlessly integrated for your security**
+Elevate your experience with top-tier DNSCrypt, DNS-over-HTTPS, and No-Log servers, all seamlessly integrated for your security.**

 ## Install
 ```bash